xiuzbl/CIFAR-100-with-shallow-networks/README.md

 ### Implementation:

-- You can click the 'Code.html' to see the detailed implementation.
+- You can download and click the 'Code.html' to see the detailed implementation.
 - Upload those matrixes use numpy.loadtxt(filename).

 ### Limitations: